Why Large Job Boards Are a Trap

 Overview

-Don’t get me wrong, using large job boards does work.
-You can find real jobs from real employers.
-Especially if you’re diligent and fast to apply to new postings, it’s certainly possible to have success.
+Don’t get me wrong, large job boards can be helpful.
+Especially if you’re diligent and fast to apply to new postings.
+However, if this is your main (or only) strategy, it’s a problem.

 Large Job Boards Reddit - Job Seekers Blog - JobStars USA